pandastrike/panda-garden/README.md

 ### `wait f → g`

-Given a function, returns a unary function that, if its argument is a promise, will wait for the promise to resolve, before calling the given function with the resolved value.
-If the argument is not a promise, simply calls the function with the argument.
-Useful when composing an function that may return a promise with a one expecting the value to which the promise resolves.
+Given a function, returns a function that, if any of its arguments are promises, will wait for the promises to resolve before calling the given function with the resolved values, and returning a promise for the function's return value.
+Arguments that are not promises are simply passed to the function.
+Useful when composing synchronous functions with synchronous functions.

 ### `flow fx → g`